ashishpanchal/movie-search/README.md

 # iTunes Movie Search

 Command line application that searches iTunes movies with red, green, blue or yellow in the title.
 The output should display each matching movies details (title, year, runtime) and the first matching colour from the title.
-The application should allow specifying a limit for returned result set.
+The application should allow specifying a limit and keyword for returned result set.

 ## Install
 Run `npm install` after cloning repo